On Useful Conformal Tranformations In General Relativity: Acknowledgements

-{ \bf Acknowledgements.} \ Authors are grateful to CNPq for reserach fellowship (I.L.Sh.) and also to CNPq (B.G.), FAPEMIG (D.F.) and UFJF (A.de L.) for the scientific initiation schoolarships.
+Authors are grateful to CNPq for research fellowship (I.L.Sh.) and also to CNPq (B.G.), FAPEMIG (D.F.) and UFJF (A.de L.) for the scientific initiation scholarship.